WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 - **Components:** V, S, M (a shard of glass or ice)
 - **Duration:** 1 minute
 ___
 Your fingers become cold to the touch as frost manifests on their surface.
 Make a melee spell attack against a creature within range.
-On a hit, the creature is incapacitated, can't move, and can't breathe until the spell ends as ice encap&shy;sulates their body.
+On a hit, the creature is incapacitatedand and restrained until the spell ends as ice encap&shy;sulates their body.
 A target who hits the creature with an attack breaks the ice and ends the spell.

 #### Frostfire Bolt
 *1st-level evocation*